 Any person who has recently graduated high school and is between the ages of 18 and 33, has a disability, and who wants to learn how to make a difference by gaining confidence with their leadership experience in community decision-making on issues that are important to him or her can join.

-There will be a short application process, for more information on YAC please contact April Shaw – ashaw@sil-oh.org or at 216.731.1529.
+For more information on YAC, visit the YAC Website or contact April Shaw at ashaw@sil-oh.org or at 216.731.1529.